-“This content will educate you on the relationship and effect of Humidity, Mold and Indoor Garden.”
+“This content will educate you on the relationship and effect of Humidity, Mold and Indoor Gardens.”

-Humidity, air quality and mold are the major parameters that play significant roles in indoor gardening.
-Too high humidity will destroy plant growth and also dry air is not friendly to healthy plant growth.
+Humidity, air quality and mold are the major problems for people who enjoy indoor gardening.
+Too high humidity will destroy plant growth and dry air is equally unfriendly to healthy plant growth.
 You have to balance this situation properly.
-In the situation of molds, they do well in high humidity and in the absence of direct sun-ray.
-They usually cover the soil because the soil is always dumping at most times and in returns affects growth of plants.
+Molds do well in high humidity and in the absence of direct sun.
+They usually cover the soil.

 Below we are going to talk about the normal conditions where you can get the best results.

-Humidity refers to the relative amount of water ( ) available in the air at a particular time.
-This water present in the air varies to the air temperature and the more warm the air, the greater amount of water it will hold.
-Every indoor plant does survive in 40 to 60 percent humidity but as a result of different reasons humidity do falls.
-When this occurs, plant growth tends to be retard so we need to increase the humidity level.
-There are numbers of methods to high the humidity.
-We will talk about the sequential steps that will enable us keep accurate level of humidity required.
+Humidity refers to the relative amount of water available in the air at a particular time.
+This water present in the air varies by air temperature and the amount of sun.
+The less sun light the greater amount of water the soil will hold.
+Every indoor plant survives in about 40 to 60 percent humidity.
+Humidity does fluctuate.
+When low humidity occurs , plant growth tends to be slowed.
+When this happens, we need to increase the humidity level.
+There are a number of ways to correct humidity.

 Things needed for this:

-- Get a tray made of plastic or glass.
+- A tray made of plastic or glass.